CFSAN-Biostatistics/bettercallsal/README.md

 - The main workflow has been used for **research purposes** only.
 - Analysis results should be interpreted with caution and should be treated as suspect, as the pipeline is dependent on the precision of metadata from the **NCBI Pathogen Detection** project for the `per_snp_cluster` and `per_computed_serotype` databases.
+- Internal research with simulated datasets suggests that the `bettercallsal` workflow is more accurate with increased read depth.
+  - For Illumina MiSeq, at least 5 million read pairs (2x300 PE) or 10 million reads (1x300 SE) per sample works well.
-- Internal research with simulated datasets suggests that the `bettercallsal` workflow is more accurate with increased read depth, ideally, at least 5 million read pairs (PE) or 10 million reads (SE) per sample.
-That being said, it is not a hard-cutoff and you can still try the workflow on low read-depth samples.
+  - For Illumina NextSeq and NovaSeq, around 10 million read pairs (2x150 PE) or 20 million reads (1x150 SE) per sample works well.
+  - That being said, it is not a hard-cutoff and you can still try the workflow on low read-depth samples.
 - **No genome hit** assignment should be interpreted with caution.

 \